arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ![3-wire motorized ball valve connection](assets/motorized-connection.png)

-If you want to know more about using this outputs, follow our guide: [Connecting and Controlling a Motorized Ball Valve](https://docs.arduino.cc/tutorials/edge-control/motorized-ball-valve).
+To learn more about using these outputs, follow our guide: [Connecting and Controlling a Motorized Ball Valve](https://docs.arduino.cc/tutorials/edge-control/motorized-ball-valve).

-- **8 Latching Commands** without drivers, mapped as follows:
+- **8x Latching Commands** without drivers, mapped as follows:

   |        **Output Name**        |       **Arduino Pin Mapping**       |
   |:----------------------------:|:-----------------------------------:|